fix

 Penetration testing is a one-time security exercise that tests the resilience of your application or network.
 It involves a team of white hat or ethical hackers who are hired to break into your application and find security vulnerabilities to exploit.

 In this way, they do exactly what the bad actors would do when trying to access your application, except, penetration testers are ethical hackers.
+Penetration testing, also known as pen testing, is a crucial security measure that simulates cyberattacks to identify vulnerabilities.
 That means they’re ready to alert and inform you of vulnerabilities immediately.
-In some cases, pen testing providers may also offer you security remediation advice.
+In some cases, pentesting providers may also offer you security remediation advice.

-Penetration Testing as a Service (PTaaS) is an extended, more comprehensive form of pen testing that provides year-round coverage.
-Whereas a one-time pen test is great for providing a baseline of your security posture, PTaaS will test your application multiple times per year, plus provide security consulting and fix verification testing throughout the year as well.
+Penetration Testing as a Service (PTaaS) is an extended, more comprehensive form of pentesting that provides year-round coverage.
+A one-time pentest is great for providing a baseline of your security posture, but PTaaS will test your application multiple times per year, provide security consulting, and fix verification testing throughout the year.

 Who Performs Penetration Tests?

-Pen tests are performed by penetration testers (or pen testers, for short).
-Pen testers are expert security engineers who understand risks such as those detailed in the OWASP Top 10.
+Pentests are performed by penetration testers (or pentesters, for short).
+Pentesters are expert security engineers who understand risks, as detailed in the OWASP Top 10.
 Using a combination of manual and automated testing, they can creatively apply their unique areas of expertise to locate known vulnerabilities and often even exploit new issues.

 The Difference Between Penetration Tests and Vulnerability Scans